jkallini/jkallini.github.io/_pages/about.md

 where I used machine learning and content understanding techniques for privacy problems in advertisements.

-Before joining Meta, I graduated from Princeton University with a B.S.E. in Computer Science and a minor in Linguistics.
+Before joining Meta, I graduated *summa cum laude* from Princeton University with a B.S.E. in Computer Science and a minor in Linguistics.
 I was fortunate to conduct NLP and computational linguistics research under the guidance of [Christiane Fellbaum](https://www.cs.princeton.edu/people/profile/fellbaum){:target="\_blank"}.